bmbouter/Opus/README.txt

   copy django-admin.py into a system path such as /usr/local/bin

-* WSGI's daemon processes if configured by default to run with the same user as Apache, will fail since Apache by default has the "Include conf.d/\*.conf" line before the "User apache" line.
+* WSGI's daemon processes if configured by default to run with the same user as Apache, will fail since Apache by default has the `Include conf.d/*.conf` line before the "User apache" line.
 The solution is to move the include line down below the user line.
+(This seems like a mod_wsgi problem more than an Opus problem)

+* As shown above, the `Include conf.d/opus/*.conf` line ought to go below the virtualhost declaration for Opus, so that it is the default virtual host served by apache.

 ------------------
 After Installation